 AASLH is proud to announce the winners of the 75th annual Leadership in History Awards, the most prestigious recognition for achievement in the preservation and interpretation of state and local history.
-This year, AASLH is proud to confer fifty-nine national awards honoring people, projects, exhibits, and publications.
+This year, AASLH is proud to confer sixty national awards honoring people, projects, exhibits, and publications.

 “Each year, the Leadership in History Awards recognize the most inspiring, engaging, and thought-provoking work in our field,” said Christy Crisp, AASLH National Awards Chair and Director of Programs at the Georgia Historical Society.
 “By acknowledging this work, undertaken by organizations of all sizes—from all-volunteer to multi-million dollar budgets—we not only celebrate the important work of our colleagues, we better understand the responsibility that we all have to continually work to meet the needs of our communities through the development of relevant and meaningful programs, exhibits, publications, and other projects.”